-The yellow green colored solution of silver nanoparticles is shown in Figure 3A.
-As described previously, its characteristic color is due to localized surface plasmon resonance (LSPR) phenomenon.
-The UV-Visible spectrum for the as prepared silver colloidal suspension is presented in Figure 3B.
-The plasmon resonance produces a peak near 400 nm that is typical to silver nanoparticles.
-The size measurements obtained by dynamic light scattering technique showed a bimodal particle size distribution, which suggests the presence of two populations of silver particles, one have a size of 67 nm and the other with 5.5 nm (Figure 3C).
-A stable colloidal suspension can be controlled by maximizing the repulsive forces between the nanoparticles in order to keep each one discrete and prevent them from adhering to each other and aggregate.
+The yellow-green solution of silver nanoparticles is shown in Figure 3A.
+As described previously, its characteristic color is due to the phenomenon of localized surface plasmon resonance (LSPR).
+Figure 3B presents the UV-Visible spectrum for the as-prepared silver colloidal suspension.
+The plasmon resonance produces a peak near 400 nm that is typical of silver nanoparticles.
+The size measurements obtained by dynamic light scattering show a bimodal particle size distribution, which suggests the presence of two populations of silver particles, one having a size of 67 nm and the other 5.5 nm (Figure 3C).
+A stable colloidal suspension can be controlled by maximizing the repulsive forces between the nanoparticles in order to keep each one separate and prevent them from adhering to one other and aggregating.
 Electrostatic repulsion plays an important role in stabilizing colloidal suspensions.
-In our case, tri-sodium citrate has two functions as a reducer and stabilizer.
+In our case, tri-sodium citrate has two functions: it is a reducer and a stabilizer.
 In addition to the reduction of silver ions, it adsorbs onto the surface of the silver nanoparticles produced to cause anionic repulsion between them.
-The anionic charge of silver nanoparticles was determined by zeta potential measurements and yielded high negative value of -38.7 mV that indicates the adsorption of tri-sodium citrate ions onto the surface of silver nanoparticles, and moreover, it indicates the high stability of the silver colloidal suspension.
-Figure 4 presents a schematic representation of the silver nanoparticles capped by tri-sodium citrate and the result of zeta potential measurement.
+The anionic charge of silver nanoparticles was determined by zeta potential measurements and yielded a high negative value of -38.7 mV that indicates the adsorption of tri-sodium citrate ions onto the surface of silver nanoparticles.
+Moreover, it shows the high stability of the silver colloidal suspension.
+Figure 4 is a schematic representation of the silver nanoparticles capped by tri-sodium citrate and the zeta potential measurement.